acutedeveloper/datacenter-layout/README.md

 - components

 There is still a challenge in naming components.
 I think I need names for more contexts, such as charts and data.

 ---

-**Task: 04/03/19 10mins**

-Wrapping up adding names to blocks before running script.

----

-**Dealing with seemingly random occourences: 03/03/19 10mins**

-The struggle here was thinking on how to approach naming divs.

-Taking a step back, I needed to identify what the differeneces were.
-Once those had been identified I found the solution.

-The difference here was the borders on grid items.
-So my solution was to add a modifier class to the panel-grid__item div that will the add the borders that are needed.

----